JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

       * Related Policy assignments (Policy assignment that leverages the DeployIfNotExists (DINE) or Modify effect)
       * System metadata 'createdOn, createdBy' ('createdBy' identity is fully resolved)
       * Determine if the Role assignment is 'standing' or PIM (Privileged Identity Management) managed
+      * Determine if the Role assignmet's Role definition is capable to write Role assignments
   * ~~Role assignments ClassicAdministrators~~
   * Security & Best practice analysis
     * Existence of custom Role definition that reflect 'Owner' permissions
+    * Report all Role definitions that are capable to write Role assignements, list all Role assignments for those Role definitions
     * Role assignments for 'Owner' permissions on identity-type == 'ServicePrincipal'
     * Role assignments for 'Owner' permissions on identity-type != 'Group'
     * Role assignments for 'User Access Administrator' permissions on identity-type != 'Group'